50 Million Frenchmen

 Fifty Million Frenchmen is a 1931 American pre-Code Technicolor musical comedy film directed by Lloyd Bacon.
-The film was produced and released by Warner Brothers and was based on Cole Porter's 1929 Broadway musical Fifty Million Frenchmen.
+The film was produced and released by Warner Bros.
+Pictures and was based on Cole Porter's 1929 Broadway musical Fifty Million Frenchmen.

 The film was originally intended to be released late in 1930 but was shelved because of perceived public apathy toward musicals.
 Warner Bros. released the film in February 1931 after removing all of the music.
 The film was released outside the United States as a full musical comedy in 1931.

 Plot

 Wealthy Jack Forbes bets his friend Michael Cummins that he can woo and win Lu Lu Carroll without using any of his money or connections.
 Cummins hires Simon and Peter, a pair of erstwhile detectives, to ensure that Forbes does not win his bet.
 Instead, Simon and Peter befriend Cummins and decide to help him.